cdienem/StarTool/README.md

 `python startool.py example.star:example.db`

 to load the STAR file into a local data base file.
 Changes made by editors will be directly affect that data base file.
+Remember to remove that database file if you want to start over with the original data from your .STAR file.

 ###Information
 `--info`